Should I Repair Or Replace My Roof?

 Is it time to repair or replace your roof?
 Call Top Hat Chimney & Roofing.
 Our roofing experts are knowledgeable, experienced, and highly trained — we can answer any questions you may have and help with your decision.
 We’ll start by inspecting your roof and identifying where damage is and just how bad it is.
 If repairs are possible, we’ll let you know what needs to be done and how much it will cost.
 If a replacement is necessary, we’ll run through the numbers and what’s included.

 Our team uses the industry’s best roofing systems and shingles.
 All of the shingles and roofing systems we install are known for their quality and durability, as well as their attractiveness.
-Some of the brands we regularly use include:
+These are some of the brands we regularly use:

 - Owens Corning